 Vauxhall Heritage Collection on the move

-Manor Park Classics will provide exposure for six cars at our HQ in a bespoke Vauxhall Heritage area, complete with ephemera taken from the old Heritage Centre.
-We’re excited to play a part in keeping Vauxhall Heritage’s flame burning while it develops its plan for a future permanent base.
-Our experience and enthusiasm for a wide breadth of classic cars, like those in Vauxhall’s collection, is immense and we know that the carefully selected models which we’ll have on display will be a great attraction to people visiting our offices and will be in their new home.
+Manor Park Classics has provided exposure for six cars at our HQ in a bespoke Vauxhall Heritage area, complete with ephemera taken from the old Heritage Centre.
+We've loved playing a part in keeping Vauxhall Heritage’s flame burning while it developed its plan for a future permanent base.
+Our experience and enthusiasm for a wide breadth of classic cars, like those in Vauxhall’s Collection, is immense and we know that the carefully selected models which we have had on display was a great attraction to people visiting our offices and will be in their new home.

-THE CARS BELOW WILL BE DISPLAYED IN MANOR PARK'S VAUXHALL HERITAGE AREA while their new permanent home was under construction
+THE CARS BELOW WERE DISPLAYED IN MANOR PARK'S VAUXHALL HERITAGE AREA while their new permanent home was under construction

 - Rare, original London-built Vauxhall

 JNM400, Vauxhall Heritage’s 6HP model was one of 70 cars produced by the company in 1904.
 Costing £150 when new, the 6HP is a London to Brighton regular (56 runs under its belt, and counting) and like the very first Vauxhall - 5HP - it features tiller steering and chain-drive to the rear wheels.

 It was a remarkably prescient design, which effectively integrated the chassis with the body, and was an easier car to drive than its predecessor - and slightly faster, too.
 Its single-cylinder, 1029cc engine, complete with trembler coil and Vauxhall’s own spray-carburettor meant that 25mph was achievable – quite respectable for the day.